Koodli

 This site should not be confused with the other historic temples site called Kudalasangama, which is about 300 km north where rivers Malaprabha and Krishna meet.

 Location

 Koodli is 18 km from Shivamogga, a place where rivers Tunga and Bhadra flow together, hence the name Koodli.
-It has a Smarta Vedanta monastery stated to have been founded by Adi Shankara himself.
+It has a Smarta Vedanta monastery stated to have been founded by Adi Shankara.
 Within the premises of the matha, there are shrines of Sharadamba and Shankaracharya.
 Outside, there are two temples of Hoysala times dedicated to Rameshwara and Narasimha.
 Koodali is also known as Varanasi of the south.
 It is home to Rushyashrama, Brahmeshwara, Narasimha and Rameshwara temples.
-The 600-year-old mutt of Shankaracharya still stands with inscriptions of Hoysala and Okkeri kings.
+The ancient mutt of Adi Shankaracharya was relocated back here some 600 years ago and still stands with inscriptions of Hoysala and Okkeri kings.

 History

 The place has a historic value, with temples of near Hoysala time.
 There are shasanas carved near the temples that indicate the era when they were built.
 The exact dates are disputed, but the sculptures date back to age old Indian culture and look exotic.

 There are various temples - small and large ones built by the rulers who ruled this place in the age old era.